 A public body may designate a record as confidential when releasing the record "would have an important and harmful effect on the duties of the officials or agency in question" detrimental to the best interests of the state.

-deviation from this procedure shall constitute an unfair employment relations practice.").
-All allegations of unfair labor practices are under the exclusive jurisdiction of the Phoenix Employment Relations Board ("PERB").
-See Phoenix City Code Section 2-211(H)(3).
-The City in its discretion determined that using the PERB process would be more time-consuming and more expensive than entering into negotiations with PLEA.

-1 2 Ariz.
+Ariz.
 Bd. of Regents v.
-Phoenix Newspapers Inc. , 167 Ariz.
+Phoenix Newspapers Inc., 167 Ariz.
 254, 257-58, 806 P.2d 348, 351-52 (1991).
-A balancing act of countervailing interests is appropriate in weighing the possible adverse impact of disclosure against the 3 public's right to inspection.
+A balancing act of countervailing interests is appropriate in weighing the possible adverse impact of disclosure against the public's right to inspection.
 Id.
+[See February 23, 2023 Letter from City Attorney Julie Kreigh, attached as Exhibit 16 to Plaintiff's Verified Complaint]5

+5 Contrary to Plaintiff's contention that the City Attorney's February letter falsely stated that the City at that time had no negotiation documents, the City did not have any documents responsive to Plaintiff's request for all draft MOUs with PLEA.
+The City Attorney correctly stated that the City had no draft MOUs as of February 23rd.
+The City does not consider the proposals exchanged at the negotiating table to be "draft MOUs."
+They are just proposals for different terms in the MOU.
+Ms. Kreigh's letter did

-[See February 23, 2023 Letter from City 4 Attorney Julie Kreigh, attached as Exhibit 16 to Plaintiff's Verified Complaint] 5 This lawsuit followed.
-Plaintiff seeks to compel production of the requested 6 documents, which were generated during the confidential, "blackout" period.
-However, as 7 discussed in detail below, the City properly withheld the bargaining proposals based on the 8 "best interests of the state" exception to Arizona's public records law.
-9 MEMORANDUM OF POINTS AND AUTHORITIES 10 11 The City properly withheld the requested documents because disclosure would 12 contravene the best interests of the state.
-Arizona's public records statute reads: "Public records and other matters in the office of any officer at all times during office hours shall 13 be open to inspection by any person."
+This lawsuit followed.
+Plaintiff seeks to compel production of the requested documents, which were generated during the confidential, "blackout" period.
+However, as discussed in detail below, the City properly withheld the bargaining proposals based on the "best interests of the state" exception to Arizona's public records law.

+MEMORANDUM OF POINTS AND AUTHORITIES

+The City properly withheld the requested documents because disclosure would contravene the best interests of the state.
+Arizona's public records statute reads: "Public records and other matters in the office of any officer at all times during office hours shall be open to inspection by any person."
 A.R.S. § 39-121.
-Although this statute has been 14 interpreted to favor disclosure, this presumption is not absolute.
-As the Arizona Supreme 15 Court has opined: 16 While access and disclosure is the strong policy of the law, the law also 17 recognizes that an unlimited right of inspection might lead to substantial and 18 irreparable private or public harm; thus, where the countervailing interests of confidentiality, privacy or the best interests of the state should be 19 appropriately invoked to prevent inspection, we hold that the officer or 20 custodian may refuse inspection.
+Although this statute has been interpreted to favor disclosure, this presumption is not absolute.
+As the Arizona Supreme Court has opined:

+While access and disclosure is the strong policy of the law, the law also recognizes that an unlimited right of inspection might lead to substantial and irreparable private or public harm; thus, where the countervailing interests of confidentiality, privacy or the best interests of the state should be appropriately invoked to prevent inspection, we hold that the officer or custodian may refuse inspection.
 Such discretionary refusal is subject to judicial scrutiny.

-21 Carlson v.
+Carlson v.
 Pima County, 141 Ariz.
 487, 491, 687 P.2d 1242, 1246 (1984).
-22 At issue in this case is whether "the best interests of the state" outweigh the public's 23 interest in the disclosure of confidential negotiation records generated during a "blackout" 24 25 Contrary to Plaintiff's contention that the City Attorney's February letter falsely stated that the City at that time had no negotiation documents, the City did not have any documents responsive.
-26 City at that time had no negotiation documents, the City did not have any documents responsive to Plaintiff's request for all draft MOUs with PLEA.
-The City Attorney correctly stated that the City had no draft MOUs as of Fabruary 22rd.
-The City does not consider the proposals exchanged 27 City had no draft MOUs as of February 23rd.
-The City does not consider the proposals exchanged at the negotiating table to be "draft MOUs."
-They are just proposals for different terms in the 28 MOU.
-Ms. Kreigh's letter did state that the City had documents responsive to Plaintiff's request for all proposals currently being negotiated, etc., but the City was withholding them.
-7 1

-1 || period in the City's meet and confer process.
+At issue in this case is whether "the best interests of the state" outweigh the public's interest in the disclosure of confidential negotiation records generated during a "blackout" period in the City's meet and confer process.